 Flashbacks show how Captain Salazar (Javier Bardem) was trapped by a young Jack (made youthful by some dodgy animation), whom he graced with the name Sparrow.
-Irredeemably, this section makes no sense with the timelines of Jack’s life already established.
+Irredeemably, this section makes no sense with the timelines of Jack’s life as already established.
 It also concocts new rules for the universe, as though one with Voodoo Loa and Poseidon and an actual Kraken wasn’t clashing enough.
 Apparently, Jack’s compass must touch the mahogany of a bar counter to free Salazar and his men, ravaged by time (there are gaps in their bodies that make them look like 3D figures pillaged by the Microsoft Paint erase tool) for reasons we are never told.
-A witch shows up with the compass later after it was left on the mainland despite being necessary for the plot.
+A witch shows up with the compass later after it was left on the mainland (magic grants her the ability to know that it's necessary for the plot).
 “How’d ye get this?” someone asks.
 “I have my ways,” she coos, as only writers straggling in the wake of their own ship could.
 I’ll get back to that.

 Bardem is a blessing, if only for the way in which he says “Sparrow,” assessing every syllable like it’s the most brutishly aged rum imaginable, on which he’s choking but to which he’s bitterly addicted.
-But to see Da Vinci make chalk drawings would be less tragic: they would vanish with the morning rain, where Bardem as an artist of expression is immortalized onto the green screen of Disney’s wonder-less seven seas.
-I should not assess the other actors, and leave that as my testimony to them, but I could not leave Rush unrewarded for being the most Avast-ye, landlover-hatin’, spittle-speckling, glinty pirate of them all, far more lordly and piratey than the pirate lords.
-Nor could I leave Depp unpunished for how unkempt his talent is here, as though he really is a Rockstar rolled out of bed by a faithful manager and staggered onto the stage, fed lyrics into an earpiece, and treated with baggies of cocaine for his efforts.
-I recall stories of Marlon Brando’s insouciance on the set of Apocalypse Now, which owing to his brilliance actually permeated the film with the persona of a fat lazy god, and I have to wonder if Depp thinks he can pull it off with a swagger.
-In their equal dismissal of the roles they’ve been given we see the gap between these actors, for Depp’s listlessness is not thematic as it was for Brando.
+But to see Da Vinci make chalk drawings would be less tragic: they would vanish with the morning rain, where Bardem as an artist of expression is painfully immortalized onto the green screen of Disney’s wonder-less seven seas.
+I will not assess the other actors (I'd rather leave them no testimony at all), but I can't go without rewarding Rush for being the most Avast-ye, landlover-hatin’, spittle-speckling, glinty pirate of them all, far more lordly and piratey than the pirate lords.
+Nor could I leave Depp unpunished for how unkempt he is here, as though he really is a Rockstar rolled out of bed by a faithful manager and staggered onto the stage, fed lyrics into an earpiece, and treated with baggies of cocaine for his efforts.
+I recall stories of Marlon Brando’s insouciance on the set of Apocalypse Now, which owing to his brilliance accidentally gave it the appropriate persona of a lazy god, and I have to wonder if Depp thinks he can pull off being a swaggering drunk by the same logic.
+In their equal dismissal of the roles they’ve been given, we see the gap between these actors -- Depp’s listlessness is not thematic as it was for Brando.
 He’s a deadened star, slung over the film’s shoulder and carried around for the publicity.

-The only scenes I can recall reek of rum, and I can only recall them if they are not part of the action.
-The delirious blights on physical plausibility have been mainstays of the series since Dead Man’s Chest, but here the film is shot to be so murky that I can’t even see them enough to complain.
-What’s more, the editors purposely realign us to new angles so that we miss feats that would be otherwise impossible to animate or believe.
-Jack, pulled in a boat by a rope tied to the mouth of a zombie shark, bends to lift Turner from the water at full speed, and the camera cuts to them back-down in the boat because the feat would be ludicrous, superhuman, and instead of conceiving or amending it, Dead Men Tell No Tales is more comfortable clogging its ears and avoiding the issue.
+The only scenes I can recall reek of rum in a way that implies their creator's forgetfulness rather than a love of life, like no one was fully conscious for them.
+The action is even less clear.
+The deliriously implausible fight scenes have been mainstays of the series since Dead Man’s Chest, but here the film is shot to be so murky that I can’t even see them enough to complain.
+What’s more, the editors purposely realign us to new views so that we miss feats that would be otherwise impossible to animate or believe; it gives the whole thing even more slap-dash desperation than you'd expect.
+For instace, in a scene where Jack is pulled in a boat by a rope tied to the mouth of a zombie shark, he bends to lift Turner from the water at full speed, and the camera cuts to them back-down in the boat without showing the stunt.
+The reason is that the feat would be ludicrous, superhuman, and instead of conceiving or amending it, Dead Men Tell No Tales is more comfortable clogging its ears and avoiding the issue.
 The editing between scenes often lurches like the story came up with all this stuff and never checked to make sure it was sea-worthy.
-It gave me this kind of spatial vertigo before everyone converged together, like my mind had to travel hundreds of miles every time the editor’s snips came out.
+It can give you a kind of spatial vertigo trying to visualize the distances travelled by even one cut.

 No one had to explain how they could find the secret island in Curse of the Black Pearl.
-No one had to coordinate the spatial locations of all these weeks-long journeys over actual 18th century water in actual sailing ships.
-No one had to care, ever.
-And the compass allows them to do it, in their possession leading them to $1 billion film releases with minimum effort in screenwriting, which takes less effort than it takes to tip a bottle of rum to your lips but more than Jeff Nathanson was willing to sacrifice for Dead Men Tell No Tales.
-I feel like “the compass leads them to it” must be in the copy/paste clipboard of every one of these scripts, since without exception it conveniently replaces every single time a Pirates film might have had to show some sea-worthy knowledge, follow a map, or converge on places because of shared goals rather than a shared plot device.
-It corrodes the editing because it allows all these characters to be so spread out and yet for their conversations to be integrally connected, like the black box on every ship contains the script.
-It is the archeological record, in celluloid, of how little anyone cares about these poor pirates.
+No one had to coordinate the spatial locations of all these weeks-long journeys over actual 18th century water in actual sailing ships around any spatial logic.
+No one had to care about these things because the plot device of the compass has always allowed them to skip the details.
+In their possession, it has led them to their desire for $1 billion film releases with minimum effort in figuring out the details, which takes less energy than it takes to tip a bottle of rum to your lips but more than Jeff Nathanson was willing to sacrifice for Dead Men Tell No Tales.

 The film stops, sparks flying from the brakes, to nurture a catastrophically unfunny Paul McCartney cameo.
 In one scene, Henry holds Carina by the legs as she dangles from the gallows.
 She snarls, “You are far from port; that is my stern.”
 “Are you sure?”
 “Positive.”
 This isn’t the last time her port comes into play.
 Maybe he should have just let her go?
 If only we would be so lucky: perhaps if he had, we could have killed this thing before it jumped the zombie shark.